-If these objects pass out of the stomach and into the gut, they may scrape alone the lining of the guts, causing pain and bloody diarrhea.
+If your dog ate a tampon and it passes out of the stomach into the gut, it may scrape along the lining of the guts, causing pain and bloody diarrhea.
 At certain sections of the gut, often when it narrows or turns a corner, the tampon can become stuck.
 This is known as a blockage or bowel obstruction, which can rapidly become life-threatening.

 How can I tell if my dog has a bowel obstruction?